cocos/engine-native/docs/CODING_STYLE.md

 **Decision:**

 Use streams only when they are the best tool for the job.
 This is typically the case when the I/O is ad-hoc, local, human-readable, and targeted at other developers rather than end-users.
 Be consistent with the code around you, and with the codebase as a whole; if there's an established tool for your problem, use that tool instead.
-In particular, logging libraries are usually a better choice than std::cerr or std::clog for diagnostic output, and the libraries in absl/strings or the equivalent are usually a better choice than std::stringstream.
+In particular, logging libraries are usually a better choice than `std::cerr` or `std::clog` for diagnostic output, and the libraries in `absl/strings` or the equivalent are usually a better choice than `std::stringstream`.

 Avoid using streams for I/O that faces external users or handles untrusted data.
 Instead, find and use the appropriate templating libraries to handle issues like internationalization, localization, and security hardening.

-If you do use streams, avoid the stateful parts of the streams API (other than error state), such as imbue(), xalloc(), and register_callback().
-Use explicit formatting functions (see e.g., absl/strings) rather than stream manipulators or formatting flags to control formatting details such as number base, precision, or padding.
+If you do use streams, avoid the stateful parts of the streams API (other than error state), such as `imbue()`, xalloc(), and `registerCallback()`.
+Use explicit formatting functions (see e.g., `absl/strings`) rather than stream manipulators or formatting flags to control formatting details such as number base, precision, or padding.

 Overload << as a streaming operator for your type only if your type represents a value, and << writes out a human-readable string representation of that value.
-Avoid exposing implementation details in the output of <<; if you need to print object internals for debugging, use named functions instead (a method named DebugString() is the most common convention).
+Avoid exposing implementation details in the output of <<; if you need to print object internals for debugging, use named functions instead (a method named `debugString()` is the most common convention).

 ## Preincrement and Predecrement